 Elijah continues proud: Clean and myself!

-It’s a Tuesday and this is my first meeting at MPA (Multiple Personalities Anonymous) ready to confront my demons.
+It’s a Tuesday and this is my first meeting at MIA (Multiple Identities Anonymous) ready to confront my demons.
 The demons of creativity who are steeling my sleep.
-I’m not above anybody.

-On Thursday I have my fifth meeting for the other group, where I have voluntarily decided to join – the TSA (Too Serious Anonymous).
+On Thursday I have my fifth meeting at the airport for the other group, where I have voluntarily decided to join – the TSA (Too Serious Anonymous).
 We try to tell jokes.
 And they mostly end with tears.
 It’s hard, heart breaking.